- How is retinoblastoma treated?

 Chemotherapy for retinoblastoma

-For some advanced intraocular cancers, higher doses of chemo are needed inside the eye.
+Periocular (subtenon) chemotherapy: For some advanced intraocular cancers, higher doses of chemo are needed inside the eye.
 Along with systemic chemotherapy, one of the drugs (carboplatin) may be injected in the tissues around the eye, where it slowly diffuses into the eyeball.
 This is called periocular or subtenon chemotherapy.
-These injections are done while the child is under anesthesia.
-They may cause significant redness and swelling around the eye.
+These injections are done while the child is under anesthesia (asleep).
+This can cause redness and swelling around the eye.

-A newer approach now sometimes used instead of systemic chemotherapy is to inject chemo directly into the ophthalmic artery, the main artery that supplies blood to the eye.
+Intra-arterial chemotherapy: A newer approach sometimes used instead of systemic chemotherapy is to inject chemo directly into the ophthalmic artery, the main artery that supplies blood to the eye.
 In this technique, a very thin catheter (a long, hollow, flexible tube) is inserted into a large artery on the inner thigh and slowly threaded through the blood vessels all the way up into the ophthalmic artery.
 (This is done with the child asleep under general anesthesia.)
-The chemotherapy is then infused into the artery.
+The chemo is then infused into the artery.
 The drug used most often is melphalan, but other drugs such as carboplatin and topotecan can also be used.
-This process may then be repeated every 3 to 4 weeks, depending on how much the tumor shrinks.
+This process may then be repeated every few weeks, depending on how much the tumor shrinks.

-Because the chemotherapy is put directly into the artery feeding the eye, doctors can use much smaller doses of chemo drugs (less than 10% of the doses used for systemic chemo).
-Therefore, the side effects related to the chemotherapy are minimal.
+Because the chemo is put directly into the artery feeding the eye, doctors can use much smaller doses of chemo drugs (less than 10% of the doses used for systemic chemo).
+Therefore, there are fewer side effects from the chemo.

 Early results with this technique in eyes with advanced tumors have been promising, with good tumor control and few side effects in most cases.
 In most cases it has allowed doctors to save an eye that otherwise would have needed to be removed.